Kyuunex/bucherregal/README.md

 - list to be expanded

 # Quick Installation for testing, debugging and evaluation
+Note: on Windows, use Git Bash, on Linux, use your usual terminal.
 ```bash
 git clone https://github.com/Kyuunex/bucherregal.git -b master
 cd bucherregal